Master

 This course introduces students to language change.
 It considers how and why languages change and the role of language contact.
 It also presents different theories and methodologies useful for historical and comparative linguistic investigation.
 Through a series of guided assignments, students will investigate a number of related existing languages from a non-Indo-European language family and reconstruct significant elements of the phonology, morphology, and lexicon of the proto-language.

-LING 566 Principles of Sociolinguistic Survey
+LING 566 Principles of Sociolinguistic Survey - ONLINE

 This course introduces the students to the rudiments of linguistic and sociolinguistic survey.
 The focus is on purpose-driven language survey design and appropriate subsequent reporting of the findings.
 Consideration is given to current issues in social science research such as the ethics of sampling, and statistical significance of sample populations.

-LING 570 Language & Culture Acquisition
+LING 570 Language and Culture Acquisition: Theory and Praxis

 This course introduces students to theories of second language and second culture acquisition.
 Students develop and evaluate self-directed strategies based on personal learning styles.
 Practical experience in the above topics is gained by working with a speaker of a non-Indo-European language.